Ten Natural Ways To Increase Your Lifespan - A Guide For Living Longer

 'A brisk walk for half an hour, three times a week can reverse your physiological age by about ten years', says Gareth Jones, director of the Canadian Centre for Activity and Aging in London, Ont.

 He conducted a 3 years study of 220 retirement age men in which half didn't exercise and the other half walked briskly for 30 minutes, three times a week.
-After a year, the walking group showed 12% increase in aerobic power and 10% increase in strength and hip flexibility- that was equivalent to what they would have lost over a decade had they not exercised at all.
+After a year, the walking group showed a 12% increase in aerobic power and a 10% increase in strength and hip flexibility- that was equivalent to what they would have lost over a decade had they not exercised at all.

-2. Lift Weight Or Do Exercise:
+2. Lift Weight or Do Exercise:

-Tuft University, Boston, Mass.. studies confirmed that loss of muscle and bones could be stopped or even reversed through weight training.
-With the exercise of lifting weight two times a week for a year, a group of post-menopausal women at their 50s and 60s made a gain in bone density and had increased strength levels which was equivalent to the strength levels of women in their late 30s.
+Tuft University, Boston, Mass studies confirmed that loss of muscle and bones could be stopped or even reversed through weight training.
+With the exercise of lifting weight two times a week for a year, a group of post-menopausal women at their 50s and 60s made a gain in bone density and had increased strength levels which were equivalent to the strength levels of women in their late 30s.

-Find out the image of Ernestine Shepherd who is 73 years old body building record holder .
+Find out the image of Ernestine Shepherd who is 73 years old bodybuilding record holder.
 She has maintained her body so nicely!
 If not possible to go to a gym, you can make simple exercises at home itself.
 Don't idle.
-Continue doing small tasks at home like doing banking transactions, doing household chores, going shopping, watering the plants, feeding the pet etc. Your self-confidence also increases with such activities.
+Continue doing small tasks at home like doing banking transactions, doing household chores, going shopping, watering the plants, feeding the pet, etc. Your self-confidence also increases with such activities.

 3. Have a Pet: